HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/terminology.md

 These codes and titles from the CKeys are mapped to standardized terminologies (e.g. SNOMED-CT) using a ConceptMap Resource.
 Data extraction and mapping can then be aided through the use of these codes.

-More commonly standardized and broadly used code systems such as SNOMED-CT can make the data more usable for any systems that may not have familiarity with the existing code system in the forms.
+More commonly standardized and broadly used terminology systems such as SNOMED-CT can make the data more usable for any systems that may not have familiarity with the existing code system in the forms.

 Each mapping of a CAP Ckey to a SNOMED code is mapped in a ConceptMap resource.
 The ConceptMap resource could be used to insert a SNOMED Code into a FHIR Observation for the applicable term.
-This methodology could greatly increase the semantic between different systems.
+This methodology could greatly increase the semantic interoperability between different systems.
 This IG has an [Example ConceptMap of CAP CKeys to SNOMED](ConceptMap-conceptMapCAPex.html).

 Codes could be mapped to the Observation by either the Sender or the Receiver.
 There are pros and cons to both approaches.